Anaskhangigyani/OnlineDiary/README.md

-# Todo Application API with React Frontend
+# Online Diary Application API with React Frontend

 ## Overview

-This project is a full-stack Todo Application consisting of a **Node.js backend** and a **React frontend**.
-The backend handles user authentication (via JWT), CRUD operations for todos, and file uploads.
-The frontend is built with React and allows users to interact with the API to manage their tasks.
+This project is a full-stack Online Diary Application consisting of a **Node.js backend** and a **React frontend**.
+The backend handles user authentication (via JWT), CRUD operations for diary entries, and file uploads.
+The frontend is built with React and allows users to interact with the API to manage their diary entries.

 ## Features